 Recruitment for the Fellowship

-There are several ways to recruit talent.
-The City of River Falls has used a combination of techniques to recruit over the past three years.
+There are several ways to recruit talent, and the City of River Falls has used a combination of techniques.
 In addition to traditional advertising on local recruitment websites and resources, we have used the below recruitment resources.

 International City/County Management Association-Local Government Management Fellowship (LGMF)

-Recruitment of interns from NASPAA programs is another good way to find an intern.
+Recruitment of soon-to-be graduates from NASPAA programs is another good way to find a fellow.
 NASPAA is the organization of graduate education programs in public policy, public affairs, public administration, and public and non-profit management.
 The NASPAA website contains a list of all accredited graduate schools.

 Management Analyst Fellows working for the City of River Falls perform a variety of entry-level, professional administrative work, research, and analysis in support of the City’s established goals and objectives.
 Work performed by the Fellows is highly visible and has a direct impact on the organization.
 Typical assignments/projects involve public relations, civic education programs, internal/external committees, the operating and capital budget, and a good balance of administrative and operational responsibilities.
-Specific projects completed by past interns include:
+Projects completed by past Fellows include: